WindowsXpguy/The-ultimate-repo/Proxies/Proxies.md

 # Proxies
-Most proxies will be blocked and other will be data urls or a html file :)
+Most proxies will be blocked and others will be data urls or a html file :)